USUSDW/sp22-c-presentation/README.md

 Void is primarily used to specify return types or parameters for functions that don't accept or return anything.

+## What about strings?

+Strings as a datatype doesn't exists inside of C.  Instead, we use an array of characters, that end with the `\0` character to mark the string as terminated.
+For most all operations dealing with strings, we use the `strings.h` library built into C for methods like copying, comparing, and concatenating strings.

 ## Disadvantages of C

 The largest part with C is that what you C i s what you get.
 C won't hold your hand, and requires you to do everything.
 You are in charge of managing memory, managing scope, managing imports, and tracking your programs memory usage.